 The Group interacts with a number of suppliers and contractors when managing its investment properties.
 Adherence to environmental and social standards by suppliers and contractors forms an important part of our commitment to sustainable procurement.
 Through working with our suppliers and contractors, we strive to minimise the risks associated with our supply chain including those related to environmental, social and governance practices.
 The Group manages the performances of the suppliers and contractors through regular monitoring by the project manager.
 Annual performance review on the suppliers and contractors is conducted to ensure continuous compliance with the Group's environmental policy.
-In the event of unsatisfactory performance, the supplier will be asked to rectify this issue in a timely manner.
-We may also suspend the business relationships with the suppliers or contractors who fail to comply with our performance and ethical standards.
-For sizeable outsourcing work, we aim to implement a fair and transparent process for bidding, investigations, tender evaluations and decision-making to facilitate contractor selection.
+In the event of unsatisfactory performance, the suppliers or contractors who fail to comply with our performance and ethical standards.
+For sizeable outsourcing work such as building maintenance and renovation projects, a tendering process is in place for contractor selection.
+This includes a fair and transparent process for bidding, investigations, tender evaluations and decision-making.